fraterrisus/walkthroughs/bards-tale-1/equipment.md

   </tr>
 </table>

-## Miscellaneous Items
+### Miscellaneous Items

-The Torch and Lamp can be `(U)sed` to produce light in dungeons, and are consumed as soon as you light them; you may need to equip them first.
+The Torch and Lamp can be `(U)sed` to produce light in dungeons, and are consumed as soon as you light them.
 The Lamp lasts longer than the Torch.
+On the PC (at least), these items must be equipped before they can be used.

 <table>
   <tr>